benfry/processing4/README.md

 ### Beta 2

-* Added a workaround so that `color` could be part of package names.
+* Added a workaround so that `color` can be part of package names, which gets some older code (i.e. toxiclibs) running again.

 ### Beta 1